sagetong11/my-first-repo/README.md

 # my-first-repo
-practice 1
-This is my first repository on Github!
+This is my first edit to the README.md file.